DINOISER: Diffused Conditional Sequence Learning by Manipulating Noises

 \end{compactitem}

 Provided the observations and postulates we discussed in \S\ref{sec:preliminary}, we accordingly propose \method, a simple yet effective method that improves \underline{\textbf{di}}ffusion models by manipulating \underline{\textbf{noi}}ses for conditional \underline{\textbf{se}}quence lea\underline{\textbf{r}}ning.
-In a nutshell, we propose to eliminate the chance of training diffused sequence learners with small-scale noises so as to circumvent the aforementioned pitfall of discreteness in embedding space.
-As for sampling, we propose a new effective sampler to amplify the impact of source conditions on the model prediction, where indicators of large noise scales are always fed into the model.
-We now dive deep into the details of the proposed \method.
+The general principle of \method is to determine the best-suited noise scales for both training and inference for conditional sequence generation.
+In a nutshell, as for training, we propose to eliminate the chance of training diffused sequence learners with small-scale noises so as to circumvent the aforementioned pitfall of discreteness in embedding space (\S\ref{sec:clipping}).
+As for sampling, we propose a new effective sampler to amplify the impact of source conditions on the model prediction, where timesteps corresponding to large noise scales are always fed into the model (\S\ref{subsec: sampling}).
+We now dive deep into the details of \method.